-Competition Structure 1.3
+1.3 Competition Structure

-RoboSub includes Design Documentation and the Autonomy Challenge with the option for teams to compete in-person (travel to California, USA) or online (from home/school location).
+RoboSub includes Design Documentation and the Autonomy Challenge with the option for teams to compete in-person or online (from home/school location).
 The Design Documentation presents each team's work and vehicle design.
 The Autonomy Challenge demonstrates safety and performance.

-1.4 Eligibility
+Eligibility 1.4